For up to date and accurate information regarding the Thomas Creek Wildfire, please reference these official links.

 Notice to Boaters and Pleasure Craft Operators on Skaha Lake:

-The RDOS (Regional District of Okanagan Similkameen) requesting the assistance of recreational boaters on Skaha Lake amid the Thomas Creek Wildfire.
+The RDOS (Regional District of Okanagan Similkameen) and the City Of Penticton are requesting the assistance of recreational boaters on Skaha Lake amid the Thomas Creek Wildfire.

 Air tankers responding to the wildfire are collecting lake water to support their efforts.

-The regional district is requesting that boaters refrain from operating in any portion of the lake where air tankers are refilling and that they always maintain operational awareness and be aware of any air craft in the area.
+The City and Regional District is requesting that boaters refrain from operating in any portion of the lake where air tankers are refilling and that they always maintain operational awareness and be aware of any air craft in the area.

 Notice to Cyclists and Hikers: